dykstrom/jcc/README.md

     10 PRINT "JOHAN"
     20 GOTO 10

-Actually, you can also write simple arithmetic expressions, and expect the correct result:
+Actually, you can also write simple arithmetic expressions, and expect the correct
+result:

     10 PRINT 1 + 2 * (3 - 4) / 5

+Version 0.1.2 of the compiler adds support for variables, so now you can write something
+like:

+    10 LET X% = 5
+    20 LET SQUARE% = X% * X%
+    30 PRINT "The square of "; X%; " is "; SQUARE%

+Both the LET keyword, and the % type specifier are optional, so the above code can also be written:

+    10 X = 5
+    20 SQUARE = X * X
+    30 PRINT "The square of "; X; " is "; SQUARE

 The current version of JCC has a number of limitations.
 Some of them are: